nkaul/IoTWorkshop/README.md

 # IoTWorkshop

-This repository contains code and lab manuals for an Azure IoT hands-on lab.  <<more detail to be added later>>
+This repository contains code and lab manuals for an Azure IoT hands-on lab.  -- more detail to be added later